EpiphanySoft/oo/Readme.md

 and `@define` [decorator](https://github.com/tc39/proposal-decorators#decorators).

 Widgets are just "interesting" objects.
-Interesting objects are those that have behaviors such as a managed life-cycle (not just garbage collected) or properties with side-effects, or perhaps belong to class hierarchies.
+Interesting objects are those that have behaviors such as a managed life cycle (not just garbage collected) or properties with side-effects, or perhaps belong to class hierarchies.

 The `Widget` base class provides patterns and features that allow you to not implement the